prodgang/prod/words/prod/ops.md

    0 \sqcup x = x = x \sqcup 0
 ```

 I've chosen the $\sqcup$ symbol to suggestively look like the set union symbol, and made it square because prod has square vibes.
 But {eq}`GRAFT0` isn't enough for a fully fledged operation, because what happens to nonzero prods?
-What about the simplest possible thing:
+As boomers know very well, the easiest thing to do is pass the problem to the next generation.
+Similarly with $\sqcup$:

 ```{math}
 :label: GRAFT1